ChunhuaLiu596/CSWordAssociation/README.md

 Note:
 1. You need to train a path generator using guidelines in step 5 before running the above command.
 2. You need to modify ./config/path_generate.config to specify the dataset and gpu device.

+#### 2.3.
+TransE embeddings
+We used TransE to train a KG and use the relational embedding matrix for the RN model.
+You can download the trained 'transe_embeddings' from [here](https://drive.google.com/drive/folders/1NWgy_VvnXmHrhQKqy_hfL9BM6IKr89wb?usp=sharing) and put it under the 'commonsense-qa' folder

 ### 3. Commonsense QA model training